yujie123jw/sample-apps/demo-node-twitter/README.md

-# License
-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
-This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
-You should have received a copy of the GNU General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.

 # Description
 Apcera Twitter, is a simple twitter feed program that stores tweets in a MySQL Database.
 To have Apcera Twitter listen for Tweets, the following environment variables need to be set before the application launches: consumer_key, consumer_secret, access_token_key, access_token_secret, and twitter_topic.
 If any of these variables are not specified, Twitter  will be disabled.
 They keys are available from your apps.twitter.com account.
 The variable "twitter_topic" sets what Apcera Twitter will look for from the Twitter live stream and paste the Tweet into the page.